(Not Just) Knee Deep

-"(Not Just) Knee Deep" is a funk song, with a running time of 15 minutes, 21 seconds, on Side 1 of Funkadelic's 1979 album Uncle Jam Wants You.
+"(Not Just) Knee Deep" is a song by the American funk band Funkadelic, written by George Clinton.
+The song was released as a single for their album Uncle Jam Wants You (1979).

-Song information
+The song is widely regarded as a funk classic, peaking at No. 77 on the Billboard Hot 100 and topping the US R&B charts in 1979.
 An edited version of the song, appearing as Side A on the single release, reached number one on the Billboard Black Singles chart.

+Composition

 The song was written by George Clinton (credited on some releases as "George Clinton, Jr."); the recording was arranged by Walter "Junie" Morrison and produced by Clinton under the alias "Dr. Funkenstein".

 The Funkadelic version is sung by Clinton and several other group members, including Philippé Wynne, who was a former lead singer of the rhythm and blues group, The Spinners, which he left two years earlier.

-The song is widely regarded as a funk classic, peaking at No. 77 on the Billboard Hot 100 and topping the US R&B charts in 1979.
 The lyrics tell of a "girl" who "was a freak of the week" and the man who was dancing with her.
 He was unimpressed by the Jerk, the Monkey, the Chicken, and the Moose, but was turned on by the Freak.